Course Code: FNS40217

 • Information technology skills in accessing and using online programs

 • Experience and self-motivation to learn on their own

 • Competing pressures, such as work and family commitments, that may impact self-paced study time

 To support you in your studies Inspire will provide:

 To complete your studies you will need to have access to:

-Students enrolled in this FNS40217 course may wish to study other courses that will complement their bookkeeping and accounting skills.
+Students enrolled in this FNS40217 course may wish to study further accounting courses or other courses that will complement their bookkeeping and accounting skills.
 Other options available for students may include: